Looking for PPP funding? Apply for your first or second PPP loan here.

 – $7,500 in cash deposits free each month

-The Chase Business Complete Checking account is the most popular Chase business banking product, and with low fees and great transaction options, it’s not much or a surprise.
-Although you can start your application online, to be approved for a Chase Business Complete checking account, you’ll have to visit one of the nearly 5,000 Chase branches across the country.
+The Chase Business Complete Banking account is the most popular Chase business banking product, and with low fees and great transaction options, it’s not much or a surprise.

-Moreover, the Chase Business Complete Checking account includes access to Chase Online and Mobile banking, as well as 24/7 customer service.
+Moreover, the Chase Business Complete Banking account includes access to Chase Online and Mobile banking, as well as 24/7 customer service.

 Open a Chase Complete Account

-There is a monthly service fee of $15 but there are four different ways that you can have this fee waived:
+There is a monthly service fee of $16 but there are a few different ways that you can have this fee waived:

-• Spend $250 in net new purchases on a business debit or credit card
+• Spend $250 in net new purchases on a business debit card

 • Maintain an average monthly balance of $5,000 or more